bio-phys/RebindingKineticsMLE/README.md

 # RebindingKineticsMLE

-This package provides a robust framework to analyze rupture force data from single-molecule force spectroscopy experiments involving multiple unbinding-rebinding events.
-It makes use of numerically efficient maximum and asymptotically exact likelihood estimators for the parameters of the force-dependent unbinding and rebinding Bell-rates.
+This package provides a robust framework to analyze pulling traces from single-molecule force spectroscopy experiments involving multiple unbinding-rebinding events.
+It makes use of numerically efficient maximum and asymptotically exact likelihood estimators for the parameters of the force-dependent unbinding and rebinding Bell-like rates.

 For more details on the theoretical framework, please refer to the associated preprint:
 > J. T. Bullerjahn and G. Hummer, "Rebinding kinetics from single-molecule force spectroscopy experiments close to equilibrium", *arXiv:2205.05991* (2022).